Geometry of the del Pezzo surface y^2=x^3+Am^6+Bn^6: Previous and new approaches to density of points

 In papers of Ulas \cite{Ulas,Ulas2} and Jabara \cite{Jabara}, the density of rational points on certain families of isotrivial rational elliptic surfaces with $j$-invariant $0$ and $1728$ is proved by constructing a multisection with infinitely many rational points on those families.
 An article of Salgado and van Luijk \cite{SVL} improves this construction, and proves the Zariski density of the set of rational points of a del Pezzo surface of degree 1 satisfying certain conditions.
 However, those conditions were hard to check and moreover, the multisection they constructed sometimes failed to have infinitely many rational points - and so it did not prove the Zariski density.

-Recently, Bulthuis and van Luijk \cite{BulthuisVanLuijk} proved that given a point on a del Pezzo surface of degree 1 which is of finite order in the fibre, there exists an elliptic fibration through this point: each of the elliptic curves of the fibration is a multisection of the surface.
-In order to prove the density of points one has to prove that a given elliptic curve has positive Mordell-Weil rank over $\mathbb{Q}$.
+Recently, Bulthuis and van Luijk \cite{BulthuisVanLuijk} proved that given a point on a del Pezzo surface of degree 1 which is of finite order in the fibre, there exists an pencil of elliptic curves through this point: each of the elliptic curves of the fibration is a multisection of the surface.
+In order to prove the density of points one has to prove that one of these elliptic curves has positive Mordell-Weil rank over $\mathbb{Q}$.
 However, this last step is not always an easy task.

-Work in progress by Winter and the first author suggests the construction of an ''elliptic multisection'' passing through a non-torsion point on an elliptic surface of the form (\ref{eq:our_surfaces}), cf. Section \ref{sec:density_gen_rank_0}.
+In an article by Winter and the first author \cite{DW}, one proves the density of the rational points on elliptic surfaces of the form (\ref{eq:our_surfaces}) via the construction of an ''elliptic multisection'' passing through a non-torsion point, cf. Section \ref{sec:density_gen_rank_0}.